-Where Current Transformers are used on low voltage installations, the voltage supply to the Metering Equipment shall be fused as close as practicable to the point of that supply with a set of isolating links provided locally, suitably identified, to the Metering Equipment.
+Where Current Transformers are used on low voltage installations, the voltage supply to the Metering Equipment shall be fused as close as practicable to the point of that supply with a set of isolating links, suitably identified, provided locally to the Metering Equipment.
 If that point of supply is close to the Metering Equipment, then the isolating links may be omitted.

-5.3 Meters
+[MHHS-MS]5.3 Meters